 The Professional Development program provides students with the professional skills to be effective, dynamic, and visionary leaders.
 Practical rabbinic training includes hands-on courses in homiletics, pedagogy, hilkhot Beit HaKnesset, leadership development, and officiating at life-cycle events.

 Homiletics education teaches students how to deliver drashot and other genres of public speaking with a thoughtful, well-organized, and clear message and engages students in developing their speaking styles.
 Pedagogy classes cover basic pedagogy, Jewish and general educational philosophy, curriculum design, student assessment, and classroom management techniques.
 YCT trains rabbis, through the lifecycle courses, to bring the moments alive and imbue them with spirituality, so that participants connect meaningfully to these milestones in their lives.

 All students fulfill requirements as professional interns in pulpit, school, campus or communal organizational settings.
 These internships include mentoring and seminars that require students to engage in reflective practice.

 Special seminars are devoted to End of Life Medical Ethics, Beginning of Life Medical Ethics, Physical Disabilities and Developmental Disabilities.
 These week long seminars take place on a four year cycle.

-YCT is piloting a curricular strand of the program in Jewish theology by establishing a faculty of hashkafa.
+YCT is piloting a curricular strand of the program in Hashkafa, or Jewish theology.
 The goal of this text-based course of study is to provide rabbis with grounding in theological modes of thought and to enable them to acquire a spiritual language to articulate a religious world-view.
 YCT believes that theological sophistication is a critical tool for rabbis to provide spiritual guidance and leadership.
-Students electing to complete the full series of courses will be recognized with a Certificate in Jewish Theology and an acknowledgement on their semikha klaf attesting to mastery of selected theological texts and concepts.